ZiminYue/CosmosVision/README.md

 💡 Notes

-All dependencies are listed in requirements.txt.

 The project was tested with Python 3.10, CuPy 12.3, and CUDA 11.8 on Windows 11.

 ---

 ## 🛠️ Installation & Run (Windows, using Miniconda)

-Follow the steps below to set up and run the project in a clean environment.
+Follow the steps below to set up and run the project:

-### 1️⃣ Install Miniconda
+### 1. Install Miniconda

 Download and install **[Miniconda](https://docs.conda.io/en/latest/miniconda.html)** for Windows.

 During installation, make sure to select:
 > ✅ *Add Miniconda to my PATH environment variable*

----

-### 2️⃣ Create and activate a new environment
+### 2. Create and activate a new environment

 ```bash
 conda create -n cosmosvision python=3.10